 Does Chocolate Poke Cake Need to Be Refrigerated?

-This chocolate cake has a chocolate chip cookie crust, is filled with chocolate pudding, and is topped with a chocolate chip cookie mousse.
+This chocolate chip cookie poke cake is the most incredible cake made from a fudgy chocolate cake baked over a chocolate chip cookie crust, topped with fluffy chocolate chip cookie mousse.

 For the Cake: